I Became A Nun After University & I Didn't Like Who It Turned Me Into

 While we were cleaning the women’s shelter that day, I saw a tampon sitting on top of one of the dressers.
 Sick of the diapers, I just picked it up and thought, I think I’m going to borrow this.

-As I was walking away, I realised: I’m not borrowing this.
+As I was walking away, I realized: I’m not borrowing this.
 I’m not going to give it back, that would be even weirder.
-And then I realised: I just stole a tampon from a homeless woman.
+And then I realized: I just stole a tampon from a homeless woman.

 At this point, I had been a nun for a year and a half, after having volunteered with the Missionaries of Charity for almost five years.
 I thought to myself, I don’t know who I want to be, but I know who I don’t want to be, and that’s a person who steals a tampon from a homeless woman.
 The fact that I was living in a world where I didn’t fit was turning me into someone I didn’t want to be.